Technology at Black Orthodontics

 Orthodontics is the oldest specialty in dentistry, involving treatment of tooth malposition, bite disorders, and growth imbalances of the jaws.
-Here are the answers to some frequently asked questions about general orthodontics as well as the Invisalign and Damon Systems.
+Here are the answers to some frequently asked questions about general orthodontics as well as Invisalign and the Damon System.

 Braces have three basic parts